ash0t-t/battleship_game/README.md

 - When a ship is destroyed, bot returns to random mode.

 ## How to run
+1. Create virtual environment `python3 -m venv venv`
+2. Activate virtual environment `source venv/bin/activate`
-1. Install requirements: `pip install -r requirements.txt`
+3. Install requirements: `pip install -r requirements.txt`
-2. Run: `python main.py`
+4. Run: `python main.py`
-3. Follow prompts in terminal.
+5. Follow prompts in terminal.
 All data files are saved into `data/`.

 ## Design decisions
 - CSV ship format: each row is one ship with `ship_id,size,cells`.